Kwandes/nestjs-microservices/README.md

 #### ChargerService

+Charger service is a microservice responsible for getting and manipulating charger data.

+The service will have database connection using TypeOrm to a schema called "ocpp" where the charger data will be stored.

+#### ChargerService

-Charger service is a microservice responsible for getting and manipulating charger data as well as tarnsactions, aka charge sessions.
+Charger service is a microservice responsible for getting and manipulating transactions, aka charge sessions.

+This is the most robust example of communication between microservices as it has to authenticate start transaction requests, fetch chargers to ensure the chargeId is valid, and handle events for `charger_updated`.

 The service will have database connection using TypeOrm to a schema called "ocpp" where the charger data will be stored.